Robyn Davie

 (Pt.
 1) Small Business Owners | Five Quick Things You Can Do Right Now

-We are all in different boats right now, even though we may be facing the same storm.
-Some of those boats are big, some small, some have lifeboats, some have kids, some have partners with secure incomes, some are solo boats.
+With everything happening in the world right now, we're all in different boats, facing the same storm.
+Some of those boats are big, some small; some have lifeboats, some have kids, some have partners with secure incomes, and some are one-man vessels.

-I've seen a lot of creatives thinking that this lockdown is a great chance to put your feet up, work on some creative projects, and bake some banana bread.
-(Sure, take some time to meditate and exercise - anything to help with the stress!).
-A lot of business owners are trying purely to stay afloat, and keep their kids fed and happy, and manage their own anxiety levels.
+I've seen a lot of creatives thinking that lockdown is a great chance to put your feet up, work on some creative projects, and bake some banana bread.
+While taking some time to meditate and exercise is a great way to cope with stress (and something we definitely encourage!), a lot of business owners are are fighting purely to keep their heads above water, their kids fed and happy, and manage their own anxiety levels.

-BUT - now is the time to be working on your strategy for the next 12-18 months.
-Whether you can eke out a few moments to listen to a podcast while showering, or put a tutorial on while making dinner, or steal back 20 minutes of scrolling time from facebook to work your way through a few of the below ideas.
+Now is a crucial time to be working on your business strategy for the next 12-18 months.
+Take a few moments to listen to a podcast while showering, or put a tutorial on while making dinner, or steal back 20 minutes of scrolling time from social media to work your way through a few of the below ideas.

 Take 30 minutes to rewrite your online bios - on your website and your social media platforms.
-These introductions to yourself and your brand are very important, and should be a fresh, concise and fun way to welcome potential clients to your website and facebook/instagram accounts.
+These personal introductions to yourself and your brand are very important, and should be a fresh, concise and fun way to welcome potential clients to your website and Facebook/Instagram accounts.

-It's also a great chance to update all the copy on your website - put yourself in the shoes of someone who has never heard of you before, and has no idea what the service is that you offer, and make sure that if they were to visit your website they would be able to quickly and easily understand who you are, what you offer, and how they can make a purchase/hire you.
+It's also a great chance to update all the copy on your website - put yourself in the shoes of someone who has never heard of you before, and has no idea about the services you offer.
+Make sure that if they were to visit your website, they would be able to quickly and easily understand who you are, what you offer, and how they can make a purchase/hire you.

-- adding in your location (it blows my mind how often I end up on a website for a service provider and I have to truly SEARCH for information about where they are located!)
+- add in your location! (it blows my mind how often I end up on a website for a service provider and I have to truly SEARCH for information about where they are located!)

 2. Update your portfolio/online visual presence.

-Whether you're a photographer or florist or graphic designer, my bet is that you have an online portfolio of your work.
-Some of the best advice I've ever received is that you're only as strong as your weakest photo.
-So whatever work/images/designs you have showcased on your website or social media platforms that are outdated, or not a true representation of what you offer now, or a sample of the work you did in varsity or school - should be removed from your portfolio.
+Whether you're a photographer, a florist, or a graphic designer, my bet is that you have an online portfolio of your work.
+Some of the best advice I've ever received is that you're only as strong as your weakest piece of work.
+So whatever products/images/designs you have showcased on your website or social media platforms need to be the strongest representation of you and your brain.
+Anything that is old or outdated needs to go, ASAP.

-Keep the representation of your work fresh, up-to-date and relevant to what you offer.
+Keep your body of work fresh, up-to-date and relevant to what you offer.

 3. Give your website a makeover.